djeada/Data-Visualization/notes/choosing_plot_type.md

 - Analyzing the distribution of expenses across different categories over time.

 **Disadvantages:**
-- Only display whole integers, cannot display negative values.
 - Can become visually cluttered when there are too many stacked categories.
+- Interpretation can be confusing with negative values or fluctuating data.

 ## Distribution Plots